MirrorNetworking/Mirror/README.md

 *Note: New releases are bleeding edge and may come with undiscovered bugs.
 Use at your own risk!*

 1. [Download Mirror](https://github.com/vis2k/Mirror/releases) (for Unity 2018.2.20 or 2018.3.x).
-2. Decompress the zip file in Assets
+2. Decompress the zip file in your Assets folder

-## Migration Guide
-If you are still using UNET and want to switch to Mirror, you should check out our [Migration Guide](https://vis2k.github.io/Mirror/General/Migration).
-Don't panic, it's very easy and won't take more than 5 minutes.

 ## Example Projects
 Download Mirror from the [Asset Store](https://www.assetstore.unity3d.com/#!/content/129321), we have several small example projects included.